 Lloyd went out on the Las Pinas Detail, in September 1943, to build runways for the Japanese Navy.
 The Japanese had no plans on using construction equipment.
 Instead, they intended the POWs to do the work with picks, shovels, and wheelbarrows.

-The detail was under the control of the Japanese Navy and welfare of the POWs was of no concern to them.
-They only concern they had was getting the runway built.
-If the number of POWs identified as being sick was too large, the Japanese would simply walk among the POWs, at the school, and selected men who did not display any physical signs of illness or injury.
+The detail was under the control of the Japanese Navy and the welfare of the POWs was of no concern to them.
+The only concern they had was getting the runway built.
+If the number of POWs identified as being sick was too large, the Japanese would simply walk among the POWs, at the school, and select men who did not display any physical signs of illness or injury.
 Men suffering from dysentery or pellagra could not get out of work.

 The POWs were divided into two detachments.
 The first detachment drained rice paddies and laid the groundwork for the runway, while the second detachment built the runway.
 When most of the work was done in July 1944, most of the POWs were returned to Cabanatuan, but he did not remain there for long since name appeared on a roster of POWs being sent to Japan.
 Trucks arrived at the camp and the POWs were driven to the Port Area of Manila.